martar27/nlp2/README.md

 - **Key Functions**:
   - `load_and_preprocess_data()`: Loads the SAMSum dataset and returns processed train, validation, and test sets.

+### `vocabulary.py`
+- **Purpose**: Provides functionality to build and access the vocabulary created from the SAMSum dataset.
+It is essential for tokenizing and converting text data into numerical form that the model can process.
+- **Key Functions**:
+  - `build_vocab()`: Builds a vocabulary from the dataset, mapping each unique word to an integer index.

 ### `model.py`
 - **Purpose**: Defines the neural network architecture including an Encoder, Decoder, and Attention mechanism, which are essential components of the sequence-to-sequence model.
 - **Key Classes**: